Spanish National Center for Biotechnology: Research

-The CNB is a multidisciplinary research centre whose greatest efforts are concentrated in the areas of structural biology, molecular biology, virology, microbiology, plant biology, immunology and oncology, and systems and synthetic biology.
-In all cases, special emphasis is placed on transforming the knowledge generated into applications to benefit mankind.
+The CNB is a multidisciplinary research centre that concentrates on the areas of structural biology, molecular biology, virology, microbiology, plant biology, immunology and oncology, and systems and synthetic biology.
+Research is used to generate useful applications.

 Specific projects focus on structural biology of large macromolecules, genomics and functional proteomics, development of biocomputing tools, control of cell growth and cancer, mechanisms of aging and apoptosis, development of animal models for chronic autoimmune diseases, infectious and cancer-like diseases, construction of vaccines for humans and farm animals, development of tools to improve plant productivity and resistance to environmental stress, development of new processes for environmental recovery based on microorganisms, production of antibiotics and hydrolytic enzymes, and discovery of immunomodulatory compounds.

-Finally, an overarching Program on Systems and Synthetic Biology provides computational and materials tools for modelling complex biological phenomena and reprogramming them in a biotechnological direction.
+A Program on Systems and Synthetic Biology provides computational and materials tools for modelling complex biological phenomena and reprogramming them in a biotechnological direction.

-Technology Transfer
+Technology transfer

-As a biotechnology center, the CNB also has important biotechnological production, and over the 2005-2009 period signed 225 research contracts with companies around the world (amounting to 37.4 M€).
+As a biotechnology center the CNB over the 2005-2009 period signed 225 research contracts with companies around the world (amounting to €37.4m).

-During the same period, 87 patents were applied for, of which 33 were for new inventions; another 33 were applications for entry into the international PCT phase and the rest (21) mainly for European and US applications.
-Out of these, 13 patents have been licensed.
+During the same period, 87 patents were applied for, of which 33 were for new inventions, 33 were applications for entry into the international PCT phase, and 21 mainly for European and US applications.
+Thirteen of these patents have been licensed.